jupyterhub/jupyterhub/docs/getting-started.md

 ## Overview

 JupyterHub is a set of processes that together provide a multiuser Jupyter Notebook server.
-There are four main categories of processes run by the `jupyterhub` command line program:
+There are three main categories of processes run by the `jupyterhub` command line program:

 - *Single User Server*: a dedicated, single-user, Jupyter Notebook is started for each user on the system when they log in.
+The object that starts these processes is called a *Spawner*.
 - *Proxy*: the public facing part of the server that uses a dynamic proxy to route HTTP requests to the *Hub* and *Single User Servers*.
-- *Hub*: manages user accounts and authentication and coordinates *Single Users Servers* and *Spawners*.
+- *Hub*: manages user accounts and authentication and coordinates *Single Users Servers* using a *Spawner*.
-- *Spawner*: starts *Single User Servers* when requested by the *Hub*.

 ## JupyterHub's default behavior